 An out-of-office message (an ‘OOO’ message) is a pre-written email that gets automatically sent from your inbox to tell clients, customers and colleagues that you’re away from work.
 Think of it as the fastest way to answer the question, “Why haven’t they responded to my email?”.

-There’s several reasons why it’s important to set an OOO message:
+Why it's important to set an out-of-office message

 There’s few better feelings than switching on your out-of-office auto-reply to head off on vacation.
 But there’s plenty of other instances when you’ll need to set an OOO message.
 Anytime access to your inbox will be limited or impossible, it’s time for an out-of-office reply.
 This includes: